apigee/apigeecli/README.md

 ## What you need to know about apigeecli

 You must have an account on [Apigee Hybrid](https://docs.apigee.com/hybrid/) to perform any `apigeecli` functions.
 These functions include: proxies, API Products, Environments, Org details etc.

 You need to be familiar with basic concepts and features of Apigee Edge such as API proxies, organizations, and environments.

-For more information, refer to the [Apigee Hybrid API Reference](https://docs.apigee.com/hybrid/reference/apis/rest/index).
+For more information, refer to the [Apigee API Reference](https://docs.apigee.com/hybrid/reference/apis/rest/index).

 ## Service Account